 Script: "I am using parental control to make sure that you are doing school work.
 You need to make sure that you are completing your assignments before playtime.
 You will only have playtime for 1 hour because you played 3 hours yesterday.
 I will take off parental control when you show me that you don't need them."

 For following their routine

 One of the best ways of developing a habit in children is making a routine.
 By setting a routine, your child can develop a habit within weeks.

 Parents should move towards limiting the time that is spent in front of screens.
-You should consider asking your child what they have to do as schoolwork.
-You should remind them that they will be able to use their screens for playtime or friend time only after they complete their school work.
+It would help if you considered asking your child what they have to do as schoolwork.
+It would help if you reminded them that they would use their screens for playtime or friend time only after completing their school work.

 Parents should encourage their children to form a daily target such as reading a book and cleaning their room.
+This will help your child respect their routine and develop a habit of following their routine.
+You can also allow a period for each of their tasks.
 Screen time then can be used as a reward for achieving the daily target that they had set.
-This will help your child respect their routine and develop a habit of following their routine.
-You can also allow a time period for each of their tasks.

 Script: "You need to complete your assignment before your friend's time at 6:30 pm.